The Banners of Chard

-The Chard skyline will run across all banners to link them, with different elements of Chard imagery/heritage/culture/stories in the foreground.
+The Chard skyline runs across all five banners to link them, with different elements of Chard imagery/heritage/culture/stories in the foreground.

-Created through printmaking and textile elements, the banners will be approx 1.2m wide by 1.7m long.
+Created through printmaking and textile elements, the Banners are approx 1.2m wide by 1.7m long.

-The Guildhall will host a community celebration/ sharing event in the period 28 April – 01 May 2022 as part of the new Spring Cultural Festival.
-The banners will also been shown at other places within the town, eg empty shops, schools, churches etc.
+The workshops took place from July 2021 – March 2022 and the Guildhall hosted a community celebration/ sharing event on Friday 29 April 2022 as part of the new Chard Spring Cultural Festival.
+The banners will also been shown at other places within the town and around the county, eg empty shops, schools, churches, museums, galleries etc.

 - To revitalise the high street through cultural activities, bringing both a wider range of people and new activities to the heart of communities and raising aspirations.